-In this issue of our Sprinting to the Future of Law series, we look at what sea drones are, what are their different types, what is happening in India around sea drones, which foundational technologies are enabling them, which industries would be most interested in them, some legal and regulatory considerations with sea drones, and some operational and environmental concerns with them.
+In this issue of our Sprinting to the Future of Law series, we look at what photonics is, various applications in which photonics is used, which foundational technologies are enabling them, four interesting specific use cases of photonics technology, what is happening in India in the area of photonics, which industries would be most interested in them, some legal and regulatory considerations with photonics-based devices, and some operational and environmental concerns with photonics.

 Read complete issue